Best Paris Itinerary 5 Days

 Pass Shakespeare and Company on your way to the Pantheon.
 This is a quaint independent English bookstore in the heart of the Latin Quarter.

-Since it first opened in 1951, it has grown to become a meeting point for English-speaking (but not exclusive) writers and readers who happen to be in Paris.
-The building in which it sits was originally a monastery (from the 17th century).
+Since it opened in 1951, it has become a meeting point for English-speaking (but not exclusive) writers and readers who happen to be in Paris.
+The building it sits in was originally a monastery (from the 17th century).

-Read a book, admire a magnificent building, attend one of the many events and workshops (but a little tricky if you only have 5 days in Paris), if you’re nearby and available… You can even stroke a domestic cat. .
+Read a book, admire a magnificent building, or attend one of the many events and workshops (but a little tricky if you only have five days in Paris) if you’re nearby and available… You can even stroke a domestic cat.
 The museum often hosts special exhibitions.
 When I visited, there was an exhibition about Degas.
-Whenever you visit, always check the website to see if it has one.
+Whenever you visit, check the website to see if it has one.

-For audio guide only, we recommend a guided tour of the museum.
+For audio guides only, we recommend a guided tour of the museum.
 Choose your skip-the-line ticket.
 There is no time to enter, but it’s the best way to avoid potential queues.

-Tip: Get there as soon as the museum opens and allow at least two hours to explore.
-Here are the best guided tours and skip-the-line tickets for the Musée d’Orsay:
+Tip: Get there when the museum opens and allow at least two hours to explore.
+Here are the best-guided tours and skip-the-line tickets for the Musée d’Orsay:

 The Pantheon